shawngmc/route53-dyndns/README.md

 # Amazon Route53 Dynamic DNS Tool
-A simple dynamic DNS service for Route53.
+A simple dynamic DNS service for Route53, now with docker swarm support!

 ## Retrieving your external IP
 This service performs a DNS query to retrieve your IP address from an OpenDNS resolver.
-This method arguably faster and more reliable than using an http(s) service.
+This method is arguably faster and more reliable than using an http(s) service.

 Similar functionality could be done via the shell using dig: `dig +short myip.opendns.com @resolver1.opendns.com;`